vcconline/ChurchOnlineAttendanceDialog/README.md

 2. When the user has returned to the site after the elapsed time specified in the `milliseconds` variable
 3. When the user returnes to the site, but never answered the dialog

-If you wish to change the amount of time before the dialog is shown.
+If you wish to change the amount of time before the dialog is shown simply change the value of the `milliseconds` variable to the number of milliseconds before the dialog is shown again.

 The `sendCloseDialog` function is called when a dialog number button is clicked and is responsible for sending the proper event to Google Analytics.
+You can modify this function to send different events/values to Google Analytics or your prefered destination.

 ## Step 4 - Reporting